PIERRONMarc/HETIC_Image-Resizer/README.md

 $ docker exec img-resizer_worker php index.php
 ```

-Worker will listen to the 'image-resizing' queue list and execute his 'action' function each time a message is received by the message broker.
+Worker will listen to the Rabbitmq 'image-resizing' queue list and execute his 'action' function each time a message is received by the message broker.

 ## Storage container